-What is often dubbed the “the most wonderful time of the year” is also a time that’s fraught with stress for many.
-Gift shopping and finding the right presents is still one of the biggest pain points of the holiday season.
-Most of your customers will start searching for gifts early and eventually buy in the last possible moment.
+What is often dubbed “the most wonderful time of the year” is also a time that’s fraught with stress for many.
+Gift shopping and finding the right present are still one of the biggest pain points of the holiday season.
+Most of your customers will search for gifts early and eventually buy at the last possible moment.

 According to a report published by PayPal, the majority (59%) of Americans find holiday shopping to be stressful and they’d rather do a multitude of unenviable activities instead.
 1-in-5 Baby Boomers and Gen-Xers would rather go to the dentist and about 1-in-5 Millennials (19%) would rather text with their boss over the weekend!